Regular procedure

 4. The asylum application is manifestly well-founded.

 In practice, the examination is prioritised for applicants in detention, applicants who have filed a subsequent application for international protection, unaccompanied minors, applicants who obtained a protection status in another EU member state, and applicants from safe countries of origin.
-In 2022, the CGRS also prioritised the examination of specific profiles with a relatively high protection rate from certain countries of origin (mainly Syria, Afghanistan, Yemen, Burundi, and Ethiopia).
+In 2023, the CGRS also prioritised the examination of specific profiles with a relatively high protection rate from certain countries of origin (mainly Eritrea, Syria and Burundi).
+For these countries, a positive decision without a CGRS interview can be taken when there are already sufficient elements in the application.
 These profiles are determined after an internal screening procedure.
-Not all applicants from these countries are subject to this prioritised treatment.
-This practice will continue in 2023.[22]
+Not all applicants from these countries are subject to this prioritised treatment.[18]

 Personal interview